 Please Note: medical/evacuation insurance is required for this trip.
 Les will provide suggestions for vendors upon registration.

-Watch a few highlights and hear what participants say about the last Yukon adventure.
+Watch a few highlights and hear what participants say about previous Yukon adventures.

 All participants will be greeted at the airport and transported to the hotel (included in trip fee).